nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `mark 3`<br>
-  Marks the task at index 3 as `complete` if it is incomplete and as `incomplete` if it is complete.
+  Marks the task at index 3 as `complete` if it is incomplete and as `incomplete` if its status is set as complete.

 ### 2.8.
 Schedule: `schedule`